Feminists Weigh Their Wins And Losses After Nearly Four Years Of Trump

 Bell knows the power of protest — she told me about growing up in segregated Alabama, and how she once marched with Martin Luther King, Jr. I called her up recently to ask how successful feminists have been during the Trump presidency.
 Her answer was mixed.

 One the one hand: "I think [the women's movement] has gotten stronger because more women have gone into politics.
-There are more women in the house from what the House of Representatives, from what I can see, and I'm hoping to add more women to the Senate in November," she said.
+There are more women in the House of Representatives, from what I can see, and I'm hoping to add more women to the Senate in November," she said.

 But then again, she's exhausted, and unsure of how to even assess how well feminists have been able to resist the Trump presidency.